OpenChargingCloud/openPlugnCharge/Quick Start Guide.md

 - Use this data, info only for testing Open Plug&Charge environment.
 - This test data should only be used for the understanding the functionality of Open Plug&Charge environment.
-- The Open Plug&Charge only provides basic functionalities of a larger ecosystem
+- The Open Plug&Charge only provides basic functionalities of a larger ecosystem.
 - All provided data are created only for this specific purpose, and are dummy information
 - If you see the usage of this data for any purpose other than testing, please contact the Hubject administrator